jordhy97/Article/index.md

+# Interpolation Methods

 ## What is Interpolation?

-In engineering and science, it is often required to estimate data points in-between a given discrete set of data points that is obtained from sampling and experiment.
+Many times, especially in engineering and science, data is given only at discrete points and it is often required to estimate data points in-between the given discrete data points.
 The method to estimate or construct these new data points is called **interpolation**. **Interpolation** derives a function from a set of discrete data points that passes through all the given data points.
 The function derived from interpolation depends on the interpolation methods used.

 In addition to estimate data points, interpolation is also used to approximate a complicated function by a simple function.
 The simple function can be obtained by making an interpolation from a few data points evaluated from the original function.
 Although this simple function have interpolation errors, depending on the problem domain and the interpolation method used, the gain in simplicity may be better than the loss in precision from errors.